Homework 2: Pipelined Processors in Ripes

 andcs1952y6s_cpu

-code to see how the inputs/outputs of the components connect to each other. - We deliberately gave you more inputs to the forward and hazard units than you need – do part 1 first, without thinking about the signals, and then think about how your drawings in part 1 can help you identify the logic you need to write in part 2.
+code to see how the inputs/outputs of the components connect to each other. - We deliberately gave you more inputs to the forward and hazard units than you might need – do part 1 first, without thinking about the signals, and then think about how your drawings in part 1 can help you identify the logic you need to write in part 2.

 - Make use of both the processor view and editor view to see which instructions are in which stage of the pipeline.
 You can place breakpoints if you want to debug longer programs, and you can right-click on any input/output port to display its value if you need to see a specific signal in more detail – read the Ripes documentation (linked on the resources page) for more information on navigating Ripes.